matus-chochlik/oglplus/README.rst

 --library-dir PATH  This options allows to specify additional directiories
                     to search when looking for compiled libraries.
 It may be used multiple times to specify multiple directories.

---without-glew  Do not use GLEW even if it is available.

 --no-docs  Do not build the documentation.